NativeScript/docs-v7/tutorial/chapter-0.md

 position: 1
 previous_url: /start/getting-started
 slug: tutorial
+guide: true
 environment: nativescript
 ---

 # NativeScript Getting Started Guide

-Welcome to the [NativeScript](http://www.nativescript.org/) Getting Started Guide.
+Welcome to the NativeScript Getting Started Guide.
 In this tutorial you'll use NativeScript, a cross-platform JavaScript framework for building native mobile apps, to build an iOS and Android app from scratch.

 ## Table of contents